 - Apartment PREMIUM Old Town by Your Freedom is a luxury apartment with a modern, yet rustic feel.
 It has large living spaces and elegant furnishings for the perfect atmosphere to relax with your family or entertain friends.
 The apartment features 1 bedroom, a flat-screen TV with cable channels, an equipped kitchen with a dishwasher and a microwave, a washing machine, and 1 bathroom with a shower.
 Towels and bed linen are supplied, all you need to do is arrive and start exploring Warsaw.

 - Dream Hostel Warszawa Old Town offers guests an affordable alternative for their travels in Poland.
 Located in the heart of Warsaw’s historic centre, this hostel offers clean facilities and a friendly atmosphere.
 Ranging from dormitories to private rooms.
 The hostel features a kitchen, laundry, common, room and tourist information.
 The central location makes it just so convenient to access the Warsaw National Stadium, shopping centres and the famous Warsaw mermaid statue.

 Staying in Warsaw City Centre

 Warsaw city centre is a bustling place and one of the best areas to stay in Warsaw if you love modern design.
 You can find anything from a Starbucks to a traditional Polish restaurant, and everything in between.
-With this must variety, it makes the Warsaw city centre one of the best areas to stay in Warsaw.
+With this must variety, it makes the Warsaw city centre one of the best areas to stay on your Warsaw trip.